jonnonz1/nz-statute-book/acts/public/1908/judicature-act-1908.md

 ### 7.1 Proceedings subject of case management
 (1) Case management in accordance with this subpart will be applied to the following proceedings in order to promote their just, speedy, and inexpensive determination:
   (a) ordinary or complex defended hearings:
-  (b) an application for leave to appeal, or an appeal, under Part 20 (Appeals), Part 21 (Cases stated), or Part 26 (Arbitration Act 1996).
+  (b) an application for leave to appeal, or an appeal, under Part 20 (Appeals), Part 21 (Cases stated), or Part 26 (Arbitration Act 1996):
+  (c) a proceeding under Part 30.
 (2)
 (3) The purpose of a case management conference is to enable the Judge to assist the parties— (a) to identify, define, and refine the issues requiring judicial resolution; and